yadomi/doge-button/README.md

 #Options

+###Button Apparence
-You can change the button style just with css class.
-By default it's a yellow "pay with" button.
-If you want it black, just add the **black** class.
-You want a donate button ?
-Just add the **donate** class !
+DogeButton has two theme, by default it's yellow background with dark characters.
+If you want a darker theme, just add the **black** class to the DogeButton.

+###Button Type

+There are two type of button:

+- The default one is the *pay with* button which only display the Dogecoin address.
+- The donation button, which display the balance of the address on hover.

+To use the donate button, just add the **donate** class to the DogeButton

+	<div data-address="DKVtwbh8YWrXtn5qz8DTB9ZamoYXneKn9F" class="btn-dogecoin donate black"></div>

 #Improvements

 1. Add option to show a QR Code somewhere on the button
-2. Add option to show the dogecoin balance (e.g: using Dogechain API)
+2. ~~Add option to show the dogecoin balance (e.g: using Dogechain API)~~
 3. Use `dogecoin:` URI